 Jennifer Bridges, PMP offers her practical tips on how project managers can manage contractors on their projects.

-Jennifer cautioned that an us versus them environment with contractors on the project is a sign that your project is out of balance and could veer off track.
-Your contractors need to be viewed as intrinsic to the project and you need to foster ways to work together for the good of the project.
+Jennifer cautioned that an “us versus them“ environment with contractors on the project is a sign that your project is out of balance and could veer off track.
+Your contractors need to be viewed as intrinsic to the project and you must foster ways to work together for the good of the project.

 You also need to make sure you’re getting the most value out of contractors, especially if they’re external.
-She noted the seven strategies she developed to help her to manage contractors:
+She noted the seven tips that help her manage contractors:

 - Know why you’re hiring

 - Solicit their input